 * * *

-And yet again Groggy Deep shimmers into view.
+And yet again the Dale of Datura shimmers into view.
 Corpses.
 Smoldering pyres in the distance.
 A black sky with a scattering of stars and the moon’s disc.
 And arrows in his stomach and chest that he’s going to have to pull out himself.
 The battle is over and there’s nobody at his side except for twelve stone figures that are beginning to crumble into ashes in the spring breeze…

 * * *

 “You’re awake?
 You didn’t lie.
 You really cling to life.
-You can sit up now.
-I used a strong remedy to cover the wound.
+You can sit up.
+I used a good remedy to cover the wound.
 Tomorrow it won’t so much as twinge.”

-“And this is the woman I searched for seven hundred years,” Hopper hissed through his teeth then sat back on the rock.
+“And this is the woman I searched for seven hundred years,” Hopper hissed through his teeth and sat back on the rock.